RustedNature/AiCodeShareTool/README.md

 # AiCodeShareTool

+**Disclaimer:** This program was developed entirely by the Gemini 1.5 Pro language model from Google AI, based on a series of prompts defining requirements and requesting code generation and modifications.

 A simple Windows Forms application to export the text-based files from a project directory into a single, structured text file (suitable for sharing with AI models) and to import such a file back into a directory structure.

 ## Features